Daniel Dulany the Younger: Politics

 Dulany was a member of the Maryland legislative assembly from 1751 to 1754, he was appointed to the Governor's Council (1757–76) in recognition of his support for the colony's proprietary government.
 In 1751 Dulany was elected to the Maryland General Assembly to represent Frederick County.
 He served for three years.
-In 1764, Dulany became Mayor of Annapolis.
+In 1764, Dulany became Lord Mayor of Annapolis.

 Dulany labored on behalf of the Lower House in the Proprietary Government, and it was largely through his efforts that the Lower House eventually won its 40-year struggle to control the application of fines and fees by the Proprietary Government, earning him the resentment of Governor Horatio Sharpe.

 Coming of Revolution

-Although Dulany would not go on to support the overthrow of British rule in Maryland, he was a noted opposer of the Stamp Act 1765, and wrote the noted pamphlet Considerations on the Propriety of Imposing Taxes in the British Colonies which argued against taxation without representation.
+Although Dulany would not go on to support the overthrow of British rule in Maryland, he was a noted opponent of the Stamp Act 1765, and wrote the noted pamphlet Considerations on the Propriety of Imposing Taxes in the British Colonies which argued against taxation without representation.
 The pamphlet has been described as "the ablest effort of this kind produced in America", and may have provided at least some of the material for the speech given by Pitt in Parliament the following year.
 In the pamphlet, Dulany summarized his position as follows: "There may be a time when redress may not be obtained.
 Till then, I shall recommend a legal, orderly, and prudent resentment".
 Soon after the publication of this pamphlet, he was made a member of the American Philosophical Society through his election in 1768.

+From 1772 to 1775, Dulany deeded a majority of his substantial landholdings to his sons, with the exception of 3,000 acres.